datagrok-ai/public/help/develop/how-to/report-tickets.md

 title: "Report bugs and feature requests"
 ---

-This guide provides an easy set of rules for reporting issues and managing tickets in Datagrok.
+This guide provides a set of rules for reporting issues and managing tickets in Datagrok.
 We use two issue tracking systems:

 * [JIRA](https://reddata.atlassian.net/)